 If you are travelling to Disneyland Paris with a baby then you can use the baby swap at some of the bigger rides.
 Basically one of you queues while the other waits at the exit and you swap once the one is finished.

-The other option if you don’t mind not being seated next to your group on a ride is to use the single rider option.
+The other option if you don’t mind not being seated next to your group on a ride is to use the single rider line.
 This queue is often much shorter so you can get on the popular rides quicker by filling any gaps on the ride.

 Plan for Shows and the Parade

-One of my favourite things to do at Disneyland Paris is the shows and parades but the truth is they get busy.
 Be sure to get to shows and parade routes 3o minutes before it starts, maybe even easier during peak season to be sure you get a good position.

-FAQS About Disneyland paris
+FAQS About Disneyland Paris

 How many days do you need in Disneyland Paris?